 You can qualify for the World Championships 2 different ways:

 Please be advised: If you qualify for the World Championships with the Slattery School and then decide to switch schools, your qualification DOES NOT go with you.
 You must re-qualify with your new school.

 Slattery School Requirements:

 Congratulations on your world qualification!!
 This is a huge accomplishment!
-However, make sure you are prepared to work even harder and commit to more practice or you will not compete.
+However, make sure you are prepared to work even harder and commit to more practice in preparation for this prestigious event!

 4. Oireachtas Rince na hEireann: All Ireland Championships (February)

 This is similar to the North American Championships as it is the Irish Nationals.
 They extend an invitation to the U.S. for this prestigious major competition.
 The level of competition here is extremely high and is very close to being as prestigious as the World Championships.